Agroforestry is a top climate solution to draw down carbon

+The climate science is clear.
+Incremental change is no longer enough to address the scale of the climate emergency.
 It’s time for systems-level change.
-As stewards of photosynthesis, farmers have the power to pull carbon down out of the atmosphere.
-Research shows that millions of acres of agricultural land in the Midwest could not only be more profitable for farmers, but, by adopting agroforestry, farmers have the ability to flip the script and make American agriculture a climate solution rather than a source of emissions.
+As stewards of photosynthesis, farmers have the power to pull carbon down out of the atmosphere and limit the damage of climate change.
+Research shows that millions of acres of agricultural land in the Midwest could not only be more profitable for farmers, but, by adopting agroforestry, farmers have the ability to transform American agriculture from a climate problem to a climate solution.

 10 steps to make hazelnuts a common crop

 Hazelnuts can sequester over a ton of carbon per acre in woody biomass alone over their first five years.
 Plus, they have the potential to replace soybeans as a staple source of protein and oil.
 Find out what needs to happen to launch the hazelnut industry in the Midwest and make tasty carbon-sequestering “soy on trees” common throughout our region.